 - Hire a Boat

 Whilst the public boat network is fantastic, you can’t beat getting out and about on the lake by yourself.
 Hire a boat for anything from an hour upwards and explore on your own.
 You can hire a small boat without the need for a license.
 Just take a driving license or passport when booking and you can take it out there and then.
-You can moor up in many of the lakeside towns and villages to enjoy a spot of lunch.
+There are a number of boat rental companies around the lake where you can book on the site.
+You can then moor up in many of the lakeside towns and villages to enjoy a spot of lunch.
+Alternatively, if you’d like to book ahead, a great website is Click and Boat.

 - Enjoy the incredible views!